ilpadrello/Public-Notes/PROGRAMMING/VUE 3/Vuex.md

 ## MUTATIONS - A Better way of changing data

-Updating the store inside a component to see the reacting differences in other components is cool.
+Updating the store from inside a component to see the reacting differences in other components is cool.
 But is this really the best way of doing so?
 If you want to add one to your counter, and you want to take this action in a different part of your app, you will have to rewrite the `addOne` function in each component you want to fire it!
 And that is not good.
 Also, it is more prone to error, because if you want to change the logic of an action (`addOne` also log something now) you will have to change the code inside all the components you have made.
 Not good at all.

 In Vuex we have this concept: mutations!
 A mutation is like `methods` in a normal Vue object.
 Those are functions that you use to mutate the state, and you can call them from wherever in your app.
 So you don't have to modify all the code from everywhere when you want to change something.